 - Source code repositories, bug trackers, and other systems

 - Electronic forums/mailing lists for the SBML community

 - Miscellaneous hardware and software used for various purposes such as audio-video recording of SBML workshops

-- Arranging for the development and support of critical software, including libSBML, the SBML Test Suite, and online facilities such as the Online SBML Validator.
+- Arranging for the development and support of critical software, including libSBML, the SBML Test Suite, and other online facilities

 - Performing other support and development activities as the need may arise.